-SharePoint has emerged as a market leader in the cloud collaboration space with more than 300,000 organizations using SharePoint within their Office 365 ecosystem and 85% of these being Fortune 500 companies.
+SharePoint has emerged as a market leader in the cloud collaboration space with more than 300,000 organizations using SharePoint within their Office 365 (now renamed Microsoft 365) ecosystem and 85% of these being Fortune 500 companies.
 SharePoint is undeniably the preferred platform to build an enterprise intranet because of its excellent configurational options.

 However, building an intranet on SharePoint is not a walk in the park.
 It has its quirks and challenges; time commitment and expenses being the biggest hurdles.
 And this is, for the large part, the reason why pre-built intranets or ready-to-go intranets are becoming popular, with a large number of companies rolling them out.

-The intranet-in-a-box market was sluggish at the onset with most companies being reluctant to adopt them as these products did not adequately support their needs.
-The market eventually stabilized and these solutions have made tremendous progress during the last decade or so – with cloud offerings and integrations with Office 365.
+The ready-to-go intranet market was sluggish at the onset with most companies being reluctant to adopt them as these products did not adequately support their needs.
+The market eventually stabilized and these solutions have made tremendous progress during the last decade or so – with cloud offerings and integrations with Microsoft Office 365.

 Businesses are quickly recognizing the benefits of a ready SharePoint intranet – the biggest ones being ease of use, speedy implementation and quick ROI.
 Some other benefits are:

 - They satisfy 80-100% of the needs of any business

 - They are robust, feature rich and offer tons of integrations

 - They are easy and intuitive, require minimum training, and have high user adoption